JinbaoCode/casimirCourseAssignment/README.md

-This project is about the generating load-displacement curves as Casimir Course assignment.
+This project focuses on generating load-displacement curves as Casimir Course assignment.